kailuowang/evolvo/README.md

 ### Quick take away

-The evolution push the `power` of the top percentile much higher than the general population, caushing a widening gap between the elite class and the rest of the population.
+The model is still highly simplified of the real world situation.
+It shows that the evolution push the `power` of the top percentile much higher than the general population, caushing a widening gap between the elite class and the rest of the population.